 Exam: Examinations will be a mix of short answer and calculation problems.
-The mid-semester exam will be in-class.
-The two exams will be based on calculations and short essay problems.
+The first mid-semester exam will be delivered via moodle, the second mid-semester exam will be in-class.
+All the three exams will be based on calculations and short essay problems.
 Final exam will be comprehensive.
 Quizzes will consist of multiple choice questions.
 You are free to make your own formula sheet containing just the formulas (no concepts) for the exams.
 There is no limit on the number of pages as long as there are just formulas on those sheets.
 I may give multiple versions of the exam.